sajidmehmoodtariq30/Git-and-Github-Notes/Notes.md

 This command will show you the history of your repository.
 It will show you all the commits that were made to the repository.
 You can use the --oneline flag to show only the commit message.
 This will make the output more compact and easier to read.

+## gitignore and gitkeep

+gitignore is a file that makes sure important files like env are not tracked.
+Its usually kept at the root of project and all the files and folders that we want to ignore are listed in it.
+Where as gitkeep is the exact opposite it tells git to track empty folders and it is usually kept in the empty folder that we want to track.

+## Branches

+Branch is a way to create a copy of your code.
+It is a way to work on a new feature or a new bug fix without affecting the main code.

+We can check our branch by using the following command

+    git branch

+We can create a branch using the following command

+    git branch <branch-name>

+we can move to a branch using the following command

+    git switch <branch-name>

+We can use a -c flag to create a new branch and switch to it at the same time

+    git switch -c <branch-name>

+we can use checkout to switch to a branch

+    git checkout <branch-name>

+Difference between switch and checkout is that switch is a new command that is used to switch between branches.
+It is a more user-friendly way to switch between branches.
+Checkout is an older command that is used to switch between branches.
+It is a more powerful command that can be used to do more things, but it is also more complex and harder to use.

+We can delete a branch using the following command

+    git branch -d <branch-name>

+### Head

+Head is a pointer that points to the current branch.
+It is a way to keep track of where you are in your repository.
+You can use the following command to check where your head is pointing

+    git show-branch
+                            or
+    git show-branch --all

+git switch -c dark-mode
+git checkout orange-mode